a-lfns/cvdlint/docs/static-linter.rst

        original:     #E41A1C     #4DAF4A
        simulated:    #938208     #A69852

-Interactive terminals show colour swatches alongside the hexadecimal values.
+Interactive terminals show colour swatches alongside the hexadecimal values;
-Use ``NO_COLOR=1 cvdlint .`` to disable them.
+see :ref:`terminal-output` for details.

 Static-analysis boundary
 ------------------------